Navezjt/Fooocus-inswapper/readme.md

 Experiment with also adding an image to the Inswapper tab to overlay the generated image.

+**Note: Unchecking "Enable" will unload the PhotoMaker pipeline from memory!**

 ### PhotoMaker LoRA Usage

 1. Select the LoRAs you want to use as usual.